Skip to main content

 Keep It Running

 Keep Docker running and use NemoClaw/OpenShell lifecycle commands for the sandbox.
-Avoid generic Docker Compose commands unless the official path you selected explicitly creates a Compose project.
+Avoid generic Docker Compose, raw container restart, or host-level service-manager commands unless the official path you selected explicitly creates and documents them.

 Secure the VPS

-Use SSH keys where possible, restrict password login if appropriate, enable a firewall, expose only the ports NemoClaw/OpenShell actually needs, protect NemoClaw configuration, OpenShell policy files, sandbox settings, provider credentials, and Docker access, keep packages updated, and use backups or snapshots before major changes.
+Use SSH keys where possible, restrict password login if appropriate, enable a firewall, expose only the ports NemoClaw/OpenShell actually needs, keep dashboard and gateway access loopback-only unless you intentionally tunnel it behind your own access controls, protect NemoClaw configuration, OpenShell policy files, sandbox settings, dashboard URLs, provider credentials, and Docker access, keep packages updated, and use your own backups or the included snapshot/backup before major changes.

 Test the Setup

-Confirm Docker access from the deployment user, check NemoClaw sandbox status and logs, test provider authentication, inspect OpenShell policy behavior, restart the VPS, and confirm the sandbox and configuration return cleanly.
+Confirm Docker access from the deployment user, check NemoClaw sandbox status, run focused health checks, review logs, test provider authentication, inspect OpenShell policy behavior, test nemoclaw my-assistant connect --probe-only, restart the VPS, and confirm the sandbox, gateway, dashboard access, and configuration return cleanly.

 Maintain It Over Time

-Review NemoClaw logs, rotate keys when needed, monitor disk usage, monitor RAM and CPU usage, update framework dependencies, snapshot before upgrades, and keep rollback notes.
+Review NemoClaw logs, rotate keys when needed, monitor disk usage, monitor RAM and CPU usage, update framework dependencies, run update checks, rebuild sandboxes only after reviewing release notes, snapshot before upgrades, and keep rollback notes.

 Why NemoClaw Benefits from a VPS